TheSystemDevelopmentKit/thesdk_template/README.md

 > ../thesdk_helpers/initentity -h for help
 The new entity is created as a git project.
 Push it to your favourite repository

-* HOW TO USE TheSDK
+## HOW TO USE TheSyDeKick

-TheSDK is a multi-tool simulation and developement environment for developing systems.
+TheSyDeKick is a multi-tool simulation and developement environment for developing systems.
 It targets to using a single control environment to simulate,design and measure the system components with various tools by using a single "Control environment" for control, analysis, and visualization of the results.